-The problems of code obfuscation
+The issues with code obfuscation

-1. Package name, class name, variable name conversion
+- Package name, class name, variable name conversion

-3. String obfuscation or encryption
+- String obfuscation or encryption

-4. Add useless code
+- Add useless code

 https://protector4j.com/articles/jvm-bytecode-engine-written-with-java-and-kotlin/